letilvy/ui5-ase-demo/README.md

 ### 2. Make the mock server filter response data

-only return items that with quantity bigger than 104
+return items with quantity bigger than 104 only